 After your stroll, grab a coffee, lunch, or a drink at the famous Rick's Cafe.
 If your main reason to visit Casablanca is to follow Ingrid Bergman and Humphrey Bogart's footsteps, then the iconic cafe is a must-see.
 Once inside, you'll recognize the scene in the legendary film!

 Casablanca is set on the Atlantic Ocean and offers a scenic beach promenade, perfect for a stroll.
-You can join the locals in the late afternoon and follow the Boulevard de la Corniche between two of the city's beaches.
+In the late afternoon, you can join the locals and follow the Boulevard de la Corniche between two of the city's beaches.
 Often called Morocco’s “Miami,” you'll find several buzzy cafes, restaurants, and bars along this stretch to grab a sunset drink or dinner.
 You can also visit the El Hank Lighthouse and enjoy views of the Hassan II Mosque as it starts to glow at dusk.

 Itineraries with Off-The-Beaten-Path Casablanca

 Enjoy northern Morocco's top cities with this 4-day loop from Casablanca.
 Wander the blue streets of Chefchaouen in the Rif mountains before stopping in the Roman town of Volubilis.
 End your quick trip in the culture capital of Fes as you roam the winding souks of the medina, visit local artisan workshops, or try your hand at a cooking class.